Jiroshima08/Ternary-Logic-Fun-PHP-Mood-Evaluator/README.md

-# 💘 Ternary Logic Fun – PHP Mood & Simpness Evaluator
+# 💘 Ternary Logic Fun – PHP Mood Evaluator

 A lighthearted and humorous PHP web application that evaluates your *"simpness level"* based on your current mood.
 Whether you're mildly delulu or already imagining the wedding, this playful tool responds with customized advice, reactions, and tips — all while demonstrating key PHP concepts.